shashwatah/solbond/README.md

 ## About

 This project was made as a submission for the on-chain wedding track by [Superpumped](https://www.youtube.com/channel/UCi-pkXLbm7sqXFhV1NBLUfQ) in the 'Building out Loud' Hackathon by Solana.
-This repo contains code for both, the Solana Program built with Rust and the client built with Svelte, JavaScript and TypeScript.
+This repo contains code for both, the Solana Program built with Rust and the client built with Svelte, JavaScript, and TypeScript.

 ## Notes